techforthepeople/NAVI-mobile/README.md

 ## Functionality

-* Users can view all Emergency Responders in the area and click to see basic information
+* Users can view emergency responders in the area and click to see basic information
-* Users can see their own health information from Apple's HealthKit
-* User can get real-time updates of their Heart Rate (while wearing Apple Watch or other wearable connected to the Apple Health app)
+* Users can sync their location as well as health data from Apple HealthKit including real-time updates of their heart rate while wearing Apple Watch (or other wearable connected to the Apple Health app).
+This information can be monitored remotely on the web dashboard by authorized personnel.
-* User can chat with other emergency personnel on the application
+* Users can post messages for other emergency personnel on the application with priority labelling.
+IBM Watson is used to detect signs of distress in messages and flag them.
+* Users can configure alert thresholds for their wearable sensors (see the NAVI-IoT-Device repository)

 ## :hammer_and_pick: Built With

 * Javascript
 * React Native
-* CSS
 * React Native Maps
 * Apple HealthKit
+* IBM Watson Tone Analyzer API

 ## :writing_hand: Authors